roman-y-ua/uptime-monitor/README.md

 ---

+### Q: I’m not receiving email notifications when the action creates an issue.

+The action opens issues using the GITHUB_TOKEN, so they’re authored by the GitHub Actions bot and you won’t be notified unless you’re subscribed to issue events or participate in the thread.

+To receive emails for new issues, go to your repository, click Watch > Custom, select Issues, and then Apply.
+Once subscribed, you’ll get an email each time the action generates an issue.

+---

 ### Q: I see a 6-hour job timeout error.

 By default, GitHub cancels jobs after 6 hours.
 Use timeout-minutes: X in your workflow to shorten this and avoid runaway bills.